km13oj/km13oj.github.io/README.md

 # Built With

 ## HTML, CSS, Bootstrap, and some JavaScript forthcoming.
 The weird little squares are all CSS.
-## I made marbled paper and photographed it at home for the background image.
+I believe in SCSS and tokens for component library efficiency, and am implementing more CSS tokens for this site soon.